 -

-Always provide fresh water.
+Always provide fresh, clean drinking water.

 When to Be Concerned About Growth